U.S. Coast Guard Baker class Patrol Boat (Cutter):

 Payload: Rail Guns: 8000 rounds (200 burst) Short Range Missiles: 16 short range missiles.

-Maximum Effective Range: As per long range missile type (Surface skimming missiles have 25% less range than normal long range missiles, Go to Revised bomb and missile table).
+Maximum Effective Range: As per long range missile type (Surface skimming missiles have 25% less range than normal long range missiles, see revised bomb and missile tables for details.)

-Mega Damage: As per long range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per long range missile type (See revised bomb and missile tables for details.)

 Rate of Fire: One at a time or in volleys of two or four (All launchers operates together)